sneha-nagarajan/fotoautomatic/README.md

-Best in dark room with no light behind you.
+best in dark room with no light behind you.

 To run: